Crisis Communications in the Age of COVID-19

 - Who are the best people to speak to the most important key messages?

 Deciding who will be involved in the crisis response effort is a critical first step.
-Your organization should not only identify the internal and external spokespeople but determine who will be creating and disseminating the crisis-related content.
-This can include your organization’s key messages and best practices when communicating with others.
+Your organization should not only identify internal and external spokespeople, but determine who will create and disseminate the crisis-related content, such as your organization’s key messages and best practices when communicating with others.